+There are so many things to do in Center City Philadelphia in winter.
 Philadelphia is a vibrant U.S. city lurking in the shadows of New York's glow that is often sadly overloooked by visitors on a trip to the American Northeast.
-I lived in and around Philadelphia for almost 8 years but left Philly nearly a decade ago to the day for the warmth and sunshine of California.
+I lived in and around Philadelphia for almost 8 years but left Philly nearly a decade ago to the day for the warmth, sunshine, and surprises of the San Francisco Bay Area in California.
 I had the chance to travel to Philadelphia in January for a friend's baby shower and took the opportunity to take a walk down memory lane and visit all of my favorite places.
-Read on to discover Philadelphia through the eyes of a nostalgic former local resident.
+Read on to discover Center City Philadelphia in winter through the eyes of a nostalgic former local resident.

 I spent about 48 hours in Philadelphia and arrived by train from Newark Airport into 30th Street Station.
 This iconic Art Deco train station is a real gem.
 The angular glass Amtrak Tower next door describes Philadelphia to a tee: the old and historical co-existing with the new and modern.

 Philly Pretzels Warm from the Oven in Winter

 Anytime I visit Philadelphia, my first stop is always the Philly Soft Pretzel Factory.
 En route from 30th Street Station to my hotel on Broad Street, I made a bee-line for 1545 Sansom St. There are many locations of the Philly Soft Pretzel Factory but this is the one where the pretzels are baked and you can get a strip of 3 pretzels hot from the oven for about $2 USD.